 Advances in gasket and brazing technology have made the plate-type heat exchanger increasingly practical.
-In HVAC applications, large heat exchangers of this type are called plate-and-frame; when used in open loops, these heat exchangers are normally of the gasketed type to allow periodic disassembly, cleaning, and inspection.
-There are many types of permanently-bonded plate heat exchangers, such as dip-brazed and vacuum-brazed plate varieties, and they are often specified for closed-loop applications such as refrigeration.
-Plate heat exchangers also differ in the types of plates that are used, and in the configurations of those plates.
-The closely spaced metal heat transfer plates have troughs or corrugations, which induce turbulence to the liquids flowing as a thin stream between the plates.
+In HVAC applications, large heat exchangers of this type called plate-and-frame; when used in open loops, these heat exchangers are normally of the gasketed type to allow periodic disassembly, cleaning, and inspection.
+There are many types of permanently-bonded plate heat exchangers.
+Such as dip-brazed and vacuum-brazed plate varieties, and they are often specified for closed-loop applications such as refrigeration.
+Plate heat exchangers also differ in the types of plates that used, and in the configurations of those plates.
+The closely spaced metal heat transfer plates have troughs or corrugations.
+Which induce turbulence to the liquids flowing as a thin stream between the plates.

-The plates have corner ports, which in the complete plate pack form a manifold for even fluid distribution to the individual plate passages.
-As an exclusive feature, parallel flow heat exchanger plates have interlocking gaskets in which upstanding lugs and scallops are sited intermittently around the outside edges.
+The plates have corner ports.
+Which in the complete plate pack form a manifold for even fluid distribution to the individual plate passages.
+As an exclusive feature, parallel flow heat exchanger plates have interlocking gaskets.
+In which upstanding lugs and scallops are sited intermittently around the outside edges.
 The seal between the plates is established by a peripheral gasket which also separates the thru port and flow areas with a double barrier.
-The interspaces are vented to atmosphere to prevent cross-contamination in the rare event of leakage.
+The interspaces vented to atmosphere to prevent cross-contamination in the rare event of leakage.
 Plate heat exchanger, consists of a stationary head and end support connected by a top carrying bar and bottom guide rail.
 These form a rigid frame, which supports the plates and moveable follower.
-The closely spaced metal heat transfer plates have troughs or corrugations, which induce turbulence to the liquids flowing as a thin stream between the plates.
+The closely spaced metal heat transfer plates have troughs or corrugations.
+Which induce turbulence to the liquids flowing as a thin stream between the plates.

 The plates have corner ports, which in the complete plate pack form a manifold for even fluid distribution to the individual plate passages.
 For further details for plate heat exchanger, please contact our marketing division.